Happy last week of 2015! Can you believe how quickly this year whooshed by? I know, we say that every year, don’t we? But every year, I mean it.

 It felt like it was a tough year on the Internet.
 Good ideas were exchanged and beautiful things were written, but much of it honestly felt vitriolic, angry, and plain ol’ closed-minded.

-Which is why I’m grateful for Humans of New York, the Facebook (etc.) page by Brandon Stanton.
+This is why I’m grateful for Humans of New York, the Facebook (etc.) page by Brandon Stanton.
 It’s a breath of humanity, a reminder of how big and small the world is, and a beautiful example of someone using their online popularity as a force for powerful, powerful good.
 Don’t miss his recent work highlighting refugees.

 Here’s a collection of my year’s “best nine,” the most liked of my Instagrams: